bespoke-silicon-group/hb_bigblade/bigblade_toplevel/testing/README.md

 Each folder contains a specific configuration of the top-level chip TB.

 There are four "main" testbenches:
- - rtl: Un-synthesized Chip RTL
+ - rtl: Un-synthesized chip RTL
- - rtl_hard: Chip RTL with hardened macros swapped out on a per-module basis
+ - rtl_hard: Unsynthesized chip RTL with hardened macros swapped out on a per-module basis
  - post_synth: All modules are swappwed with their synthesized netlists
  - post_apr: All modules are swapped with their post-apr netlists